Corporate law: Director duties

 "A corporate body can only act by agents, and it is, of course, the duty of those agents so to act as best to promote the interests of the corporation whose affairs they are conducting.
 Such agents have duties to discharge of a fiduciary nature towards their principal.
 And it is a rule of universal application that no one, having such duties to discharge, shall be allowed to enter into engagements in which he has, or can have, a personal interest conflicting or which possibly may conflict, with the interests of those whom he is bound to protect...
 So strictly is this principle adhered to that no question is allowed to be raised as to the fairness or unfairness of the contract entered into..."

-However, in many jurisdictions the members of the company are permitted to ratify transactions which would otherwise fall foul of this principle.
+However, in many jurisdictions, the members of the company are permitted to ratify transactions which would otherwise fall foul of this principle.
 It is also largely accepted in most jurisdictions that this principle should be capable of being abrogated in the company's constitution.

 The standard of skill and care that a director owes is usually described as acquiring and maintaining sufficient knowledge and understanding of the company's business to enable him to properly discharge his duties.
-This duty enables the company to seek compensation from its director if it can be proved that a director has not shown reasonable skill or care which in turn has caused the company to incur a loss.
+This duty enables the company to seek compensation from its director if it can be proved that a director has not shown reasonable skill or care, which in turn has caused the company to incur a loss.
 In many jurisdictions, where a company continues to trade despite foreseeable bankruptcy, the directors can be forced to account for trading losses personally.
 Directors are also strictly charged to exercise their powers only for a proper purpose.
-For instance, were a director to issue a large number of new shares, not for the purposes of raising capital but in order to defeat a potential takeover bid, that would be an improper purpose.
+For instance, were a director to issue a large number of new shares, not for the purposes of raising capital but to defeat a potential takeover bid, that would be an improper purpose.